Emerging Markets: The Big Global Trade

 Global financial markets are still trying to come to grips with the implications of the United Kingdom’s vote to leave the European Union.
 “Our view is that Brexit is overwhelmingly a UK tragedy,” Dehn writes, “but analysts have wasted little time extrapolating potential implications for the wider European arena, even for emerging markets.”

 As far as the EM extrapolation is concerned, it has largely failed.
-After all, the UK accounts for less than 2% of global GDP, so the country’s demise will barely register in most EM countries.
+After all, the UK accounts for less than 2 percent of global GDP, so the country’s demise will barely register in most EM countries.
 EM technicals are also strong, which means that there have been very few sellers.
 Without pregnant positions to help create momentum interest is fading in the press and among analysts.